cfengine/documentation/reference/promise-types/services.markdown

 **Description:** Policy for CFEngine service status.

 If set to `start`, CFEngine will keep the service in a running state, while `stop` means that the service is kept in a stopped state.
+Use `enable` to enable the service permanently, for instance in systemd environments.

 `disable` implies `stop`, and ensures that the service can not be started directly, but needs to be enabled somehow first (e.g. by changing file permissions).